CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

 |              Full |                 2386.5 |
 |        **Overall**|              **2797.5**|

 This decline can also be seen when the distribution of sensor data is plotted.
-While no periods with no restrictions had a weekly median of 2560 cyclists, the median of partial and full restrictions are lower and approximately similar, at 2002 and 2025 respectively.
+While periods with no restrictions had a weekly median of 2560 cyclists, the median of partial and full restrictions are lower and approximately similar, at 2002 and 2025 respectively.

 ##### Weekly bicycle volume by restriction level